briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    for an extension under this section, the applicant shall neither be required to file any return, report, or other tax document nor be required to pay any tax otherwise due to the municipal corporation before the one hundred eighty-first (181st) day after the applicant’s active duty or service terminates.
+    for an extension under this section, the applicant shall neither be required to file any return, report, or other tax document nor be required to pay any tax otherwise due to the municipal corporation before the one hundred eighty-first (181st) day after the applicant's active duty or service terminates.

     3. _(3)_ Taxes paid pursuant to a contract entered into under (O) (1) of